tallon-research/RNA-Seq-Alignment-Benchmark-for-Arabidopsis/README.md

 # RNA-Seq-Alignment-Benchmark-for-Arabidopsis
-Benchmarking RNA-Seq Aligners at Base-Level and Junction Base-Level Resolution Using the Arabidopsis thaliana Genome
+Scripts and scoring output to accompany "Benchmarking RNA-Seq Aligners at Base-Level and Junction Base-Level Resolution Using the Arabidopsis thaliana Genome" by Tallon Coxe, DJ Burks, Utkarsh Singh, RK Azad, and Ron Mittler.